-The Northwest Detention Center is an immigration prison located in Tacoma, Washington.
-Opened in 2004, the NWDC is a privately owned and operated by the GEO Group on behalf of U.S. immigration and Customs Enforcement.
-The NWDC's current capacity is 1575, making it one of the largest immigration prisons in the United States.
+The Northwest Detention Center - which was renamed as the Northwest ICE Processing Center in 2019 - is an immigration prison located in Tacoma, Washington.
+Because the new name of the facility masks its purpose as an immigration detention center, we will be referring to it using the acronym NWDC throughout this guide.
+Opened in 2004, the immigration detention facility is privately owned and operated by the GEO Group on behalf of U.S. immigration and Customs Enforcement.
+The NWDC's current capacity is 1,575, making it one of the largest immigration prisons in the United States.

 What is an "A" Number?
-An “A” number is a 9-digit number assigned to non-citizens in the United States by the Department of Homeland Security.
-If the person detained did not have an A number prior to detention, one will be issued when they are processed into the detention center.
-This number is printed on all paperwork issued by the government regarding immigration, and can also be found on bracelets worn by detainees.
+An “A” number usually is a 9-digit number assigned to non-citizens in the United States by the Department of Homeland Security.
+In some cases, this number is only 8 digits long.
+In these cases, 0 will serve as the first digit.
+If the person detained did not have an “A” number prior to detention, one will be issued when they are processed into the detention center.
+This number is printed on all paperwork issued by the government regarding immigration, and can also be found on bracelets worn by individuals in detention.

 How do I find out if someone is at the NWDC?
-If you have the full name and A number of the person you are looking for, you can try to find out if they are being held by:
+If you are a family member or attorney of record for someone you suspect is being held at the facility and have the full name and “A” number of the person you are looking for, you can try to find out if they are being held by:

 Who is allowed to visit?